Provinces of Argentina

-The provinces and the capital have their own constitutions, and exist under a federal system.
+The provinces and the capital have their own constitutions and exist under a federal system.

 History

-During the War of Independence the main cities and their surrounding countrysides became provinces though the intervention of their cabildos.
-The Anarchy of the Year XX completed this process, shaping the original thirteen provinces.
+During the War of Independence, cities and their surrounding areas became provinces through local councils (cabildos).
+This process was finalized during the Anarchy of the Year XX, forming the first 13 provinces.

 Jujuy seceded from Salta in 1834, and the thirteen provinces became fourteen.
 After seceding for a decade, Buenos Aires Province accepted the 1853 Constitution of Argentina in 1861, and its capital city was made a federal territory in 1880.

-A law from 1862 designated as national territories those under federal control but outside the frontiers of the provinces.
+A law from 1862 designated as national territories those territories under federal control but outside the frontiers of the provinces.
 In 1884 they served as bases for the establishment of the governorates of Misiones, Formosa, Chaco, La Pampa, Neuquén, Río Negro, Chubut, Santa Cruz and Tierra del Fuego.
 The agreement about a frontier dispute with Chile in 1900 created the National Territory of Los Andes; its lands were incorporated into Jujuy, Salta and Catamarca in 1943.
 La Pampa and Chaco became provinces in 1951.
 Misiones did so in 1953, and Formosa, Neuquén, Río Negro, Chubut and Santa Cruz, in 1955.
 The last national territory, Tierra del Fuego, became the Tierra del Fuego, Antártida e Islas del Atlántico Sur Province in 1990.
+This province nominally includes Argentina's claims to the Falkland Islands and South Georgia and the South Sandwich Islands and to a segment of Antarctica that overlaps with the British and Chilean claims on that continent.